Mia1011/gapminder_clone/README.md

 I further advanced the visualization into an interactive dashboard with `Dash`, and then used `Render` for deployment.

 ## Demo
 Check the dashboard [here](https://gapminder-clone-interface.onrender.com).
-There will be a few seconds' wait since I didn't pay for it.
-XP
+There will be a few seconds' wait since I didn't pay for it XP.

 There are three interactive objects:
 - **Dropdown**: The Dropdown on the upperleft decides which continent's data is shown on the left side.
 - **Slider**: The Slider at the bottom controls which year's data is shown.